edwrand/odin_website/README.md

 # odin_website
-files for building out my JavaScript website
+This is the skeleton for my soon to be personal webpage.

+To access my webpage enter: your-github-username.github.io/your-github-repo-name